xlingliu/portfolio/final_project_II.md

 </br>Q1: What's your job?
 What do you do?
 </br>Q2: Are you familiar with US agriculture and agricultural trade?
 </br>Q3: After viewing the story board, did you feel confused about anything?
 </br>Q4: Did you learn something from the storyboard?
-What leveas you the biggest impression?
+What leaves you the biggest impression?
 # User research findings
 - Interview 1
 </br>